 Author: Alice Gilman

-The following chart summarizes each state's law regarding the types of pay deductions employers are permitted, or not permitted, to make and the penalties that apply if an employer fails to comply with the law.
+The following chart summarizes the provisions of each state's wage payment law regarding the types of pay deductions employers are permitted to make and prohibited from making, and the penalties that apply if an employer fails to comply with the law.

 Rows or cells are marked with "N/A" if the state does not have an applicable pay deduction law, or if an existing state pay deduction law does not address the particular issue.